Prism graph: Construction

 Prism graphs are examples of generalized Petersen graphs, with parameters GP(n,1).

 They may also be constructed as the Cartesian product of a cycle graph with a single edge.

 As with many vertex-transitive graphs, the prism graphs may also be constructed as Cayley graphs.
 The order-n dihedral group is the group of symmetries of a regular n-gon in the plane; it acts on the n-gon by rotations and reflections.
 It can be generated by two elements, a rotation by an angle of 2π/n and a single reflection, and its Cayley graph with this generating set is the prism graph.
 Abstractly, the group has the presentation $\langle r,f\mid r^n, f^2, (rf)^2\rangle$ (where r is a rotation and f is a reflection or flip) and the Cayley graph has r and f (or r, r−1, and f) as its generators.

 The n-gonal prism graphs with odd values of n may be constructed as circulant graphs $C_{2n}^{2,n}$.

 However, this construction does not work for even values of n.

 Properties

 The graph of an n-gonal prism has 2n vertices and 3n edges.
 They are regular, cubic graphs.

 Since the prism has symmetries taking each vertex to each other vertex, the prism graphs are vertex-transitive graphs.

 As polyhedral graphs, they are also 3-vertex-connected planar graphs.
-Every prism graph has a Hamiltonian cycle.
+Every prism graph has a Hamiltonian cycle. even sided prism graphs are bipartite graphs.

 Among all biconnected cubic graphs, the prism graphs have within a constant factor of the largest possible number of 1-factorizations.
 A 1-factorization is a partition of the edge set of the graph into three perfect matchings, or equivalently an edge coloring of the graph with three colors.
 Every biconnected n-vertex cubic graph has O(2n/2) 1-factorizations, and the prism graphs have Ω(2n/2) 1-factorizations.